 Our research has revealed that some corals respond strongly to patterns of food availability that are associated with oceanographic processes such as upwelling.

-Coral Reef ResilienceCoral Reef Fish in the British Indian Ocean Territory
+Coral Reef ResilienceCoral Reef Fish in the Indian Ocean Region

-In addition to my work in BIOT, I conduct related research in the Line and Phoenix Islands of Kiribati, in the central Pacific Ocean, as well as Palau, in the western Pacific Ocean.
+In addition to my work in the Indian Ocean Region, I conduct related research in the Line and Phoenix Islands of Kiribati, in the central Pacific Ocean, as well as Palau, in the western Pacific Ocean.
 I am particularly interested in the natural mechanisms that can enhance coral survival and recovery in our warming oceans.
 This work involves a lot of fieldwork and laboratory experiments oriented towards developing innovative approaches to study coral nutrition.